SAGCI-System: Towards Sample-Efficient, Generalizable, Compositional, and Incremental Robot Learning: Conclusion

 \subsection{Model-Based Reinforcement Learning}

 Model-based reinforcement learning~(MBRL) is recognized with the potential to be significantly more sample efficient than model-free RL~\cite{wang2019benchmarking}.
-However, learning an accurate model of the environment is a challenging problem.
-Modeling errors, known as model-bias~\cite{deisenroth2011pilco}, degenerate the effectiveness of these algorithms by misguiding the policies to exploit the models' deficiencies.
+However, developing an accurate model of the environment is a challenging problem.
+Modeling errors degenerate the performances by misleading the policies to exploit the models' deficiencies.
 For a broader review of the field on MBRL, we refer to~\cite{moerland2020model}.
 One popular line of MBRL algorithms is the policy search with back-propagation through time.
 In iLQG~\cite{tassa2012synthesis}, the ground-truth dynamics are given.
-The algorithm uses a quadratic approximation on the RL reward and a linear approximation on the dynamics, which converts and solves the problem by linear quadratic regulator~(LQR).
-Guided Policy Search~(GPS)~\cite{pmlr-v28-levine13} distill the iLQG controllers $\pi_{\mathcal{G}}$ into a neural network policy $\pi_{\theta}$.
+The algorithm uses a quadratic approximation on the RL reward function and a linear approximation on the dynamics.
+It transforms and solves the problem by linear quadratic regulator~(LQR).
+Guided Policy Search~(GPS)~\cite{pmlr-v28-levine13} distills the iLQG controllers into neural network policies.
 In this work, we develop a system to model the environment and integrate a learning-augmented differentiable simulation to reduce the modeling error.
-To mitigate the reward/cost function engineering, we propose a two-level (object-centric and robot-centric) approach to generate manipulation policies.
+To mitigate the reward/cost function engineering, we propose a two-level (object-centric and robot-centric) procedures to generate manipulation policies.